 The pupil roll continues to increase at point of entry to Year 5 and we are confident that our marketing strategies will continue to ensure a growing School population.
-There were 637 pupils on roll at 31st August 2019.
-The Academy received 180 requests for a year 5 place in September 2019 - the PAN is 140.
+There were 677 pupils on roll in January 2020.
+The Academy received 190 requests for a year 5 place in September 2020 - the PAN is 140.

-Pupil Premium Spending
+Pupil Premium Spending 2019/20

+In-school Barriers

-- In-school Barriers - A significant number of disadvantaged pupils join Henlow academy with lower than National Average Attainment in Maths, Literacy and Phonics - Social, Emotional, Mental Health of pupils increased number of pupils needing additional support in this area - Transition of pupils from y4 to y5 and pupil's transition to upper School often see a dip in attainment and SEMH concerns
+- A significant number of disadvantaged pupils join Henlow Academy with lower than National Average Attainment in Maths, Literacy and Phonics - Social, Emotional, Mental Health of pupils increased number of pupils needing additional support in this area - Transition of pupils from Year 4 to Year 5 and pupil's transition to upper school often see a dip in attainment and social, emotional and mental health (SEMH) concerns